 Tattoo Infection

 A tattoo infection is not something people really want to contemplate when they're enthusiastically regarding a new body ink design.
-However, infections can happen whether you want to think about them or not, so come learn more about your risks so you can better protect yourself.
+However, infections can happen whether you want to think about them or not.
+Learn more about the risks so you can better protect yourself.

 Types of Tattoo Infection